 What is Habitat for Humanity International?

-- A nonprofit, Christian housing ministry that believes that every man, woman and child should have a decent, safe and affordable place to live.
+We believe that every person should have a decent, safe and affordable place to live.

 - We build and repair houses all over the world using volunteer labor and donations.

 - Our partner families purchase these houses through no-profit mortgage loans or innovative financing methods.

 How does it work?